 Database Field Name State

-Data Type TEXT Inclusion Mandatory
+Data Type TEXT Inclusion No

 Width 2 Domain Restricted to the two-letter codes in ISO 3166-2 WLIA FIPSStateDomain

 Examples WI, IL, MN, MI

-Description The two-letter abbreviation of the State where the address is located.
-Must be in uppercase.
+Description The two letter abbreviation uppercase. of the State whe ere the polygon is located.
+Must be in